 elect the right officials.
 We in the Sierra Club have known that for a long time and thatís why we spend

 time and money every year making our endorsement decisions and backing the right candidates.

-To get geared up for the 2012 elections, Sierra Groups in Florida will send their political committee representative
+To get prepared for elections, Sierra Groups in Florida send their political committee representatives

 to be trained.
 This political training is MANDATORY for Groups wishing to be involved in endorsement activities.